rsksmart/bridge-state-data-parser/README.md

 > npm run lint:fix

 This command will try to fix the errors, leaving the once it cannot fix to the developer to solve manually.

-## Git Pre-commit

-When making a commit, pre-commit will run these commands:

-> npm run test

-> npm run lint

-This way, we have a way to make sure that our code complies with our standard before making a commit.

-If it's absolutely necessary to make a commit that does not pass the pre-commit check, then you can use the `--no-verify` flag while making the commit:

-> git commit --no-verify -m "the commit message"